nbelova23/liberata-nextjs-deployment/exercises/03-react/README.md

 2. **View Your Components**
    - You'll see a dropdown menu at the top (like a TV remote)
    - Select any exercise to view it (like changing channels)
+   - Each exercise has its own detailed README.md with specific instructions
    - Make changes and see them update instantly (like magic!)
    - Use the browser's developer tools (F12) to peek behind the curtain